 Major Program Accomplishments or Outputs

-Florida Agriculture in the Classroom, Inc. continued to use the second curricula in its school garden series ‘Gardening for Nutrition’ in 2016.
-‘STEMming Up Gardening for Grades,’ the third book in its school garden series, is in the editing phase, book expected to be completed summer 2017.
+Florida Agriculture in the Classroom, Inc. continued to use the second curricula in its school garden series ‘Gardening for Nutrition’ in 2017.
+‘STEMming Up Gardening’ the third book in its school garden series, went to print the end of 2017.
 In addition, its teacher workshop/farm tours have very popular and have resulted in waiting lists for each one.
-This year we held our first collaborative two-day school garden teacher workshop with the Florida Department of Agriculture and University of Florida IFAS Family Nutrition Program.
-We had 88 teachers and it was such a success that it will be holding two in 2017.
-It also wrote the second in a series of non-fiction Agriculture Literacy Day book calledDrive Through Florida: Vegetables," which covers Florida's vegetable industry and features an animated red truck namedOle Red" who takes students on a tour of the state.
-FAITC decided to launch a non-fiction series using photographs rather than illustrations to tie into the emphasis onreading for content" andreading non-fiction text."
-Each year's book will feature a different aspect of the Florida agriculture industry.
+This year we held two collaborative two-day school garden teacher workshop with the Florida Department of Agriculture.
+We had 201 teachers at the two workshops combined.
+It also wrote the third in a series of non-fiction Agriculture Literacy Day book calledDrive Through Florida: Aquaculture and Seafood," which covers Florida's aquaculture and seafood industry and features an animated red truck namedOle Red" and his friend “Bobby Boat” who takes students on a tour of the state.

 Major Program Impacts or Outcomes

-Florida Agriculture in the Classroom, Inc. (FAITC) estimates it reached more than 8,000 teachers and 214,000 students in 2016.
-It reached more than an estimated 57,000 teachers and 500,000 students with materials orders and hits to its website during 2016.
+Florida Agriculture in the Classroom, Inc. (FAITC) estimates it reached more than 6,500 teachers and 170,000 students in 2017.
+It reached more than an estimated 57,000 teachers and 600,000 students with materials orders and hits to its website during 2017.
 The organization believes there is growing awareness and interest in the program by teachers and volunteers.
 In addition, it developed and distributed new materials, allowing it to grow the number of new teachers it introduced to its program.
 Interest in programs such as Florida Agriculture Literacy Day continued to grow and helped boost FAITC numbers as well.
-In addition, popularity of its teacher and volunteer grants programs grew in 2016.